maciejk77/es6-notes/README.md

   constructor(options) {
   // constructor({ title }) { - another option with desctructuring
     this.title = options.title;
-    // this.title = title; - another option with desctructuring
+    // this.title = title; - option with desctructuring
   }

   drive() {